Why PC?

 • PCs can emulate almost any handheld and stationary console games using freely available emulators.
 Sometimes even at much higher framerates, detail levels, and with better input than the original console permitted!
 [1] [[1]]

-• Increasingly cheaper hardware for the price as new GPUs are released
+• Increasingly cheaper hardware for the price as new GPUs are released.

-• Big Picture mode for couch gaming
+• Big Picture mode and many other options for couch gaming.

-• Easier to repair and highly modular
+• Easier to repair and upgrade, and highly modular.

-• No punishments for repairing
+• No punishments for repairing.

 • Can be upgraded if desired